silviadealmeida/ferramentas/Imagem/readme.md

  * https://waifu2x.booru.pics/  Double the size of your images!
 No pixelization, no blurriness
- * http://waifu2x.udp.jp/  Single-Image Super-Resolution for Anime-Style Art using Deep Convolutional Neural Networks.
+ * http://waifu2x.udp.jp/  Single-Image Super-Resolution for Art using Deep Convolutional Neural Networks.
 And it supports photo.